godot-rust/book/src/recipes/resource-saver-loader.md

         let loader = MyAssetLoader::new_gd();

         // Register the loader and saver in Godot.
+        //
+        // If you want your default extension to be the one defined by your loader,
+        // set the `at_front` parameter to true.
+Otherwise you can also remove the
+        // builder.
+Godot currently doesn't provide a way to completely deactivate
+        // the built-in loaders.
+        // WARNING: The built-in loaders won't work if you have _pure Rust state_.
         ResourceSaver::singleton().add_resource_format_saver_ex(&saver)
-            // If you want your default extension to be the one defined by your loader
-            // set the at_front parameter to be true.
-Otherwise you can also remove the builder.
-            // Godot currently doesn't provide a way to completely deactivate the built in loaders.
-            // WARNING: The built in loaders won't work if you have _pure Rust state_.
             .at_front(false)
             .done();
         ResourceLoader::singleton().add_resource_format_loader(&loader);